-To calculate wPTAL scores for cold-start stations, we combine predicted bike demand and PTAL score.
-To compute PTAL, we utilize subway entrances, pedestrian road networks, and transit schedules data.
-Specifically, we collect: \begin{itemize} \item \textbf{Subway Entrances}: We aggregate geographic locations of subway entrances from NYC Open Data~\cite{mtasubway2025} within a 500-meter buffer around each cold-start station.
+To calculate wAL scores for cold-start stations, we combine predicted bike demand and AL score.
+To compute AL, we utilize subway entrances, pedestrian road networks, and transit schedules data.
+Specifically, we collect: \begin{itemize} \item \textbf{Subway entrances}: We aggregate geographic locations of subway entrances from NYC Open Data~\cite{mtasubway2025} within a 500-meter buffer around each cold-start station.

-\item \textbf{Road Network}: We construct a detailed pedestrian network using road data from OpenStreetMap (OSM) via Geofabrik~\cite{geofabrik2025} to accurately model pedestrian accessibility.
+\item \textbf{Road network}: We construct a detailed pedestrian network using road data from OpenStreetMap (OSM) via Geofabrik~\cite{geofabrik2025} to accurately model pedestrian accessibility.

-\item \textbf{MTA Subway Schedule (GTFS Data)}: We leverage subway schedules, service intervals, and frequencies from the MTA’s General Transit Feed Specification (GTFS) dataset~\cite{mtagtfs2025}.
+\item \textbf{MTA subway schedule (GTFS Data)}: We leverage subway schedules, service intervals, and frequencies from the MTA’s General Transit Feed Specification (GTFS) dataset~\cite{mtagtfs2025}.

 \end{itemize}